salihozkara/MD/Database-tables.md

 ### DocsProjects

-This table stores information about the documentation projects.
+This table stores project information to categorize documents according to different projects.

 ---

 ### DocsDocuments

-This table stores information about the documents.
+The table is used to retrieve document information in case the document is not accessible, and to update the record of the document if it is accessible.

 ---

 ### DocsDocumentContributors

-This table stores information about the document contributors.
+This table stores information about the contributors of the documents.
+You can query this table to get document contributors by documents.

 #### Foreign Keys